TheOdinProject/discussions/proposals/sample-content-proposal/README.md

 Outline of the new content.
 Doesn't have to be as specific as a list of every lesson or assignment, but should list the topics covered and any major or capstone projects.

+## Potential Resources

+Need not be a comprehensive list, but if there is one source that will make up most of the content note it here.
+Examples include the MDN express tutorial or the Hartl Rails book (rip)

 ## Drawbacks

 Are there any drawbacks to this proposal? consider the following: